Many years ago now, we sat in a Brigade meeting discussing how we could get better turn-out for Hazard Reductions.

 My own Brigade now has multiple monitors and push messaging to members that completely bypasses the old channels (pagers, etc) that the aging agency depends upon.
-Our Members are given high quality, real-time data right on their own personal devices and when they arrive at station, know exactly what happening and who is going to resource it.
-In the trucks we have real-time tracking back to station and instant updates to co-operating crews.
-All of this is happening without any intervention of even knowledge of our agency Comms or HQ.
+Our Members are given high quality, real-time data right on their own personal devices and when they arrive at the station, know exactly what happening and who is going to resource it.
+In the trucks, we have real-time tracking back to the station and instant updates to co-operating crews.
+All of this is happening without any intervention or even knowledge of our agency Comms or HQ.

 It should not be this way.
 But it is.

 Will the RFS and SES get together with a 3rd party and claw back some of the data they do desperately want?
 Or will they end up building a bolt-on to their aging systems and try to force it upon their Members, making that same mistakes as in the past?
 Will Districts who are now investing is systems like BART, and recognising the benefits of such systems, relinquish their new investments or work ethics back to their HQ?

 For what it's worth, MyEmergencyCrew will continue in the short-term.
 But here's my view on the future:-

 Commercial systems, like BART, will continue to grow and will become the dominant provider of services to emergency crews.
 Agencies will continue to suffer from the revenue shortfalls that have plagued such internal efforts to date and the control will shift to the external providers.
 The gap between the hierarchy and the membership is wide and will only get wider.